AndreasCampan/Angular-myFlix/README.md

 # Purpose

-Hello and welcome to **myFlix**!
+Welcome to **myFlix**!
 My objective was to build the client side using Angular to display the data stored in my MongoDB database.
-The client side and server side communicates via a RESTful [API](https://github.com/AndreasCampan/filmQuarry-client).
+The client side and server side communicates via a RESTful [API](https://github.com/AndreasCampan/filmQuarry-API).
 The project utilizes a single-page application with state routing to navigate between views and share URLs.

 # What will it do?
 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.